JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

 #### A Chicken and Egg problem

 You may have noticed that approximate inference has a chicken and egg problem.
-We want to approximate the posterior by drawing samples, but we how can we draw samples from the posterior if we can't compute it directly?
+We want to approximate the posterior by drawing samples, but how can we draw samples from the posterior if we can't compute it directly?
 Or we want to approximate the posterior with some parametrised guide distribution, but how do we know that it is a good match for the posterior without evaluating the posterior directly?

 We get around this as follows: